redcurry/git_tutorial/tutorial.md

 Identify yourself
 -----------------

-Before we start to use Git, let's identify ourselves to Git so that all our revisions have an author.
+Before we start using Git, let's identify ourselves to Git so that all our revisions have an author.
 This is especially important in collaborative projects because we would like to keep track of who edited something.

     git config --global user.name "John Doe"
     git config --global user.email johndoe@example.com

-To change your identity for a specific repository (not all), omit the --global option.
+To change your identity for a specific repository, omit the --global option.

 Create a project and a file
 ---------------------------

 Now we're ready to use git.
-Let's start by creating a directory for our new project; we'll call this directory "project" (I know, very original).
-For this project, let's say that we need a program that would calculate the mean of its arguments; let's create such a program in python.
+Let's start by creating a directory for our new project; we'll call this directory "project-[INITIALS]".
+For this project, let's say that we need a program that would calculate the mean of the standard input; let's create such a program in python.

     import sys

     sum = 0
+    n = 0

-    for num in sys.argv[1:]:
+    for num in sys.stdin:
       sum += float(num)
+      n += 1

-    print sum / (len(sys.argv) - 1)
+    print sum / n

 And let's test it:

-    python mean.py 1 2 3 4 5 6 7 8
+    for n in $(seq 20); do echo $n; done | python mean.py

 Initialize git
 --------------